A NSW Government website

 • the types of development that are exempt.

-The Ministerial planning order sets the base contribution charge, as well as a transport project component to replace the Pyrmont Peninsula Metro Special Infrastructure Contributions Area.
+The Ministerial planning order sets the base contribution charge, as well as a transport project component that has replaced the Pyrmont Peninsula Metro Special Infrastructure Contributions Area.

-For more information about the Housing and Productivity Contribution read the Implementation Guideline (PDF, 6.4 MB).
+For more information about the Housing and Productivity Contribution:

 More information

-For policy, legislation, or Ministerial planning order related questions on the Housing and Productivity Contribution, email [email protected]
+For any specific enquiries relating to the Housing and Productivity Contribution, email [email protected]